octopus-foundation/octopus/shared/nerve/README.md

 We have the following queue publishing methods in synapse:
 - `SendPack` - for batch sending
-- `SendProtoPack` - for protobuf-encoded packets sending
+- `SendProtoPack` - for protobuf-encoded packet sending
 - `SendSourcedPack` - for `nerve.NerveSourcedPacket` sending - packet with extra metadata (source type, source id)
-- `Send` - for single packet sending, not so fast as batch sending
+- `Send` - for single packet sending, not as fast as batch sending

 *Important*:
-- we don't use transactions for packet writing, so it's impossible to rollback anything
+- we don't use transactions for packet writing, so it's impossible to roll anything back
-- you should always have only ONE publisher per queue, for sequence maintaining
+- you should only ever have ONE publisher per queue, to maintain the sequence
 - you should never change queue parallelism on-the-fly

-If you want to use `nerve` as eventbus with mysql, the following architecture is recommended:
+If you want to use `nerve` as eventbus with MySQL, the following architecture is recommended:
 - use `proxy` table for publishing events in transaction from your application
-- create app which will read the events from `proxy` table and publish them to the nerve queue
+- create an app that will read the events from `proxy` table and publish them to the nerve queue

 In this case:
 - you will have only one publisher for a queue